 I used to use index cards for organizing projects, but I love these half-sized cards approximately a million times more.
 They’re just the right size for one idea with no room for nonsense.

-Writing & Creative Living
+Books for Creative Living

 Inspiration for whatever you need to make.